Sivasangaran11/Hotel-Management-System/README.md

 ## Environment variables

 Make sure to set the following environment variables:

 # Backend (.env)

--PORT: Port number for the Express server.
+- PORT: Port number for the Express server.
--MONGO_URI: MongoDB connection URI.
+- MONGO_URI: MongoDB connection URI.
--JWT_SECRET: Secret key for JWT token.
+- JWT_SECRET: Secret key for JWT token.
 # Frontend (.env)

    VITE_API_BASE_URL: Base URL for the backend API.

 ## Contributing

--Contributions are welcome!
+- Contributions are welcome!
 Please open an issue or submit a pull request with any enhancements or bug fixes.